mrshmllow/affinity-nix/README.md

 #### Install on NixOS / Home Manager

-Installing via an overlay is recommended, as the package will become `unfree` in the future.
+Installing via an overlay is recommended, as the package is `unfree` making it difficult to use directly.

 Install with NixOS: